 What is an Employment Tribunal?

-The Employment Tribunal deals with claims brought in relation to employment law.
+The Employment Tribunal deals with any claim brought in relation to employment law.
 It will deal with disputes between an employer and employee, such as unfair dismissal.

-While there are no employment tribunal fees required to be paid in order for a claim to the Tribunal to proceed, there are circumstances where costs orders can be made.
+While there are no employment tribunal fees required to be paid (following the Supreme Court ruling these were unlawful in July 2017) in order for a claim to the Tribunal to proceed, there are circumstances where costs orders can be made.

 The rules around orders for legal costs and legal expenses in the Employment Tribunal can be found in The Employment Tribunals Rules of Procedure 2013, namely paragraphs 74 to 84.